-The Company's leases consist of office facilities under noncancellable operating lease arrangements that expire at various dates through 2031.
+The Company's leases consist of office facilities under noncancelable operating lease arrangements that expire at various dates through 2033.
 Certain of the Company's facility leases contain renewal options for periods of up to 10 years, at the Company's election.
 The Company has not recognized any renewal options in its estimate of the lease term as they are not reasonably certain of exercise.
 None of the Company's lease agreements contain any material residual value guarantees or material restrictive covenants.

-For the years ended December 31, 2020, 2019 and 2018, lease expense of \$7.0 million, \$3.0 million and \$1.9 million, respectively, is included in operating expenses in the consolidated statements of operations.
-The Company did not have any material variable lease costs or short-term lease expenses for the years ended December 31, 2020, 2019 and 2018.
+For the years ended December 31, 2021, 2020 and 2019, lease expense of \$5.6 million, \$7.0 million and \$3.0 million, respectively, is included in operating expenses in the consolidated statements of operations.
+The Company did not have any material variable lease costs or short-term lease expenses for the years ended December 31, 2021, 2020 and 2019.
 The Company's facility leases do not contain material non-lease components.

-Cash paid for amounts affecting the measurement of the Company's operating lease liabilities included in cash flows from operating activities was \$3.0 million (net of \$5.7 million of cash collected from lease incentive receivable) and \$2.5 million for the years ended December 31, 2020 and 2019, respectively.
+For the years ended December 31, 2021, 2020 and 2019, cash paid for amounts affecting the measurement of the Company's operating lease liabilities included in cash flows from operating activities was \$6.2 million (excluding \$1.6 million of cash collected from lease incentive receivable), \$3.0 million (excluding \$5.7 million of cash collected from lease incentive receivable) and \$2.5 million, respectively.

-As of December 31, 2020 and 2019, the weighted average remaining lease term was 9.2 years and 9.9 years, respectively, and the weighted average discount rate was 6.0% and 5.99%, respectively.
+As of December 31, 2021 and 2020, the weighted average remaining lease term was 8.5 years and 9.2 years, respectively, and the weighted average discount rate was 5.8% and 6.0%, respectively.

-The following table presents maturities of operating lease liabilities at December 31, 2020:
+The following table presents maturities of operating lease liabilities at December 31, 2021: